Home | Blog | Weight Loss | Wegovy | Wegovy 7.2mg: Everything on the New Max Dose

 After four weeks on your starting dose, you then have the option to increase the dose incrementally every four weeks until you reach the new 7.2mg dose.
 So, if you start with the 1mg dose, you can cycle up to the 1.7mg dose after another four weeks, then 2.4mg, and ultimately 7.2mg, taking each dose for a minimum of four weeks.
 You can stop anywhere along the line, or decrease the dose if you experience side effects.

-If you’ve taken your most recent dose of Mounjaro more than two weeks ago and less than four weeks ago, and your last Mounjaro dose was:
+If you’ve taken your most recent dose of Mounjaro more than two weeks ago and less than four weeks ago, your recommended dose may differ.

 If more than four weeks have passed since your last Mounjaro dose, the recommendation is to start at the lowest available dose of Wegovy (0.25mg), to reduce the risk of side effects.